 Prepayment - Electricity: If you currently use a prepayment meter for your electricity and want to work out if it's cheaper for you to switch to a mains supply, read our guide Prepayment Electricity - Should You Switch?

 Prepayment - Gas: Does your property have a prepayment gas meter fitted, or are you considering the benefits of using one?
-Read our guide Is A Prepayment Gas Meter Just A Waste Of Time & Money?
-To give you a clearer idea on whether it would be a cost effective switch for you.
+Read our guide to prepayment meters for a clearer idea on whether it would be a cost effective switch for you.

 Alternatively, if you want to compare gas and/or electricity prices based on your post code, use our gas & electricity comparison tool.